-The Bridge Commission is completing preparations for a rehabilitation/improvement project at the agency’s iconic Northampton Street Toll-Supported Bridge between Easton, PA, and Phillipsburg, N.J.
+This rehabilitation/improvement project at the agency’s iconic Northampton Street Toll-Supported Bridge between Easton, PA, and Phillipsburg, N.J. is expected to take place between late 2021 and mid-2023.
 The bridge is colloquially referred to as the “free bridge” to distinguish it from the Easton-Phillipsburg Toll Bridge (previously the Bushkill Street Bridge) a short distance upstream.
 The Northampton Street Bridge was last rehabilitated nearly 20 years ago.

 The project’s core objective is to extend the 125-year-old bridge’s useful life, mitigating major repairs that could necessitate protracted bridge closures for at least 15 years.

-An engineering firm – GPI/Greenman Pederson, Inc. of Lebanon, N.J. – is designing the multi-faceted project (2020).
-Construction activities are expected to begin sometime during 2021, which is the 100th anniversary of the year the tolled crossing was freed of tolls after being acquired by Pennsylvania and New Jersey in a transaction facilitated by the former Joint Commission for Elimination of Toll Bridges across the Delaware River.
+An engineering firm – GPI/Greenman Pederson, Inc. of Lebanon, N.J. – completed the multi-faceted project’s design work in mid-2021 — which happened to be the 100th anniversary of the year the former privately-owned tolled crossing was freed of tolls.
+The states of Pennsylvania and New Jersey jointly purchased the bridge from the former Easton Delaware Bridge Company on Aug.
+3, 1921 — a transaction facilitated by the former Joint Commission for Elimination of Toll Bridges across the Delaware River.

-Work is expected to take place on the bridge, below the bridge and at the masonry abutments at both ends of the bridge.
-The Commission is seeking to have the project construction activities staged in a manner to alleviate travel impacts, such as preventing disruptions of Pennsylvania-bound travel that would force motorists to make tolled crossings of the nearby Easton-Phillipsburg (Route 22) Toll Bridge.
+Rehabilitation work at the bridge has taken place on the structure, below the structure, and in the vicinity of the masonry abutments at both ends of the bridge.
+The Commission staged project construction activities staged in a manner to alleviate travel impacts, such as preventing disruptions of Pennsylvania-bound travel that would force motorists to make tolled crossings of the nearby Easton-Phillipsburg (Route 22) Toll Bridge.

-A virtual open house took place the evening of June 22 via the Zoom online conferencing platform.
-The presentation and recording are being added to this webpage.
+A virtual open house on the project took place the evening of June 22, 2021 via the Zoom online conferencing platform.
+The presentation and recording are available on this webpage.

 The virtual open house for this project took place via the Zoom online conferencing platform on the evening of June 22.
 The session included a presentation on the upcoming project’s tasks, schedule, lighting improvements, staging, and travel patterns.